amida-tech/blue-button-json2json/README.md

 console.log(r); // [20, 30]
 ```
 A second [`dataKeyFnOptions`](#dataKeyFnOptions) parameter is also passed to `dataKey` functions.
 By default this parameter is an empty object but that can be [overridden](#dataKeyFnOptions).
-This is in paricular useful to further customize JSONPath function.
+This is useful to further customize JSONPath function.

 `dataKey` can be an array.
 In that case the first deep property that evaluates to a value that is not `null` is selected
 ```js